-At Hearing Evaluation Services (HES), our audiologists use tympanometry to get a complete picture of your hearing status.
+At Hearing Evaluation Services (HES), our audiologists use Tympanometry to get a complete picture of your hearing status.
 Tympanometry is a test used to evaluate the middle ear and the mobility of the eardrum.
-The middle ear is a closed space, filled with air, wherein the pressure of airborne sounds are naturally amplified before they travel to the inner ear, and then to the brain.
+The middle ear is a closed space, filled with air, wherein the pressure of airborne sounds is naturally amplified before they travel to the inner ear, and then to the brain.
 The middle ear is most efficient at passing sounds through it when there is equal air pressure on both sides of the eardrum.

 Tympanometry is a brief and painless test that uses a probe, which can record and emit tones, and change air pressure.
 For this test, the audiologist inserts the probe into the patient’s ear, and light air pressure is applied to the eardrum.